Main menu

 * Some vets use liquid paraffin to help lubricate and hydrate the blockage and encourage it to move through the GI system.
 Furball pastes, used in moderation, can also be helpful in some cases.

-* Motility stimulants ie metoclopramide and ranitidine, providing there is no blockage which can be confirmed via X-
+* Motility stimulants ie metoclopramide and ranitidine, providing there is no blockage which can be confirmed via X-ray, to encourage gut motility to return.
+Ranitidine and metoclopramide, given three times daily, should be given 2 hours apart to allow time for the ranitidine to be absorbed.

-* Infacol (available from the 'baby' counter at supermarkets or chemists), can help disperse uncomfortable gastro-
+* Infacol (available from the 'baby' counter at supermarkets or chemists), can help disperse uncomfortable gastro-intestinal wind.

 * Metacam or Vetergesic for pain relief